leenathomas01/designing-for-failure/designing-for-failure.md

 - Cryptographic key schedules
 - Anti-tamper implementation details

-**Lesson:** For systems designed to survive institutional collapse, openness is a feature, not a vulnerability.
+**Lesson:** For systems designed to operate when centralized infrastructure is unavailable, openness is a feature, not a vulnerability.

 ---